Hiring a social media content creator for your wedding: pros, cons, and alternatives

 - Consistent coverage: A dedicated wedding content creator ensures that key moments are covered consistently throughout the event.

-- Personalisation: Wedding content creators can tailor posts to match your wedding theme and personal style, ensuring a cohesive and personalised digital presence.
+- Personalisation: Wedding content creators can tailor posts to your wedding theme and personal style, ensuring a cohesive, personalised digital presence.

 - Multiple platforms: They can create content suitable for social media platforms, maximising engagement.

-- Additional expense: Hiring a professional can be expensive, adding to the already substantial costs of a wedding.
+- Additional expense: Hiring a professional can be costly, adding to the already substantial wedding costs.

 - Budget priorities: Some couples may prefer to allocate funds to other aspects of the wedding.